Are you just faking it? Why successful people fear they’re frauds and what to do about it.

 Cultivate an environment that promotes psychological safety where people feel safe sharing mistakes and asking questions.

-At the Center for Resiliency, we create opportunities for people to share their stories of mistakes, losses, and accomplishments at storytelling events and in large and small group discussions.
-Our tagline is “healing people, staying human” - an explicit counter to the sentiment that healthcare professionals should be more than human or superheroes.
-In this way, our goal is to promote the kind of psychological safety that allows people to focus on the process of their work rather than the presentation of themselves.
+Our tagline is “healing people, staying human” —an explicit counter to the sentiment that healthcare professionals are superhuman.
+Our goal is to promote the kind of psychological safety that allows people to focus on the process of their work rather than the presentation of themselves.

-You can learn more and get involved with our work at www.Center4Resiliency.com
+You can learn more and get involved with our work at www.Center4Resiliency.com.